sheabunge/storyman/README.md

 ## `story config unset PROP`

-reset a configuration property to its default value
+Reset a configuration property to its default value.

 ```
 USAGE
   $ story config unset PROP

 DESCRIPTION
-  reset a configuration property to its default value
+  Reset a configuration property to its default value.

 ALIASES
   $ story config clear